iameo/ml-cpt/README.md

 # ML-CPT (MACHINE LEARNING-CLEAN PROCESS TRAIN)
 ---

 I made this web app to assist ML Beginners, as well as Experts to run a model fast with adequate visualization to aid.
+Most results would show a corresponding code snippet in order to know what's happenning under the hood.

 ***SUPPORTS ONLY CLASSIFICATION TASKS*** (for now..)